-19. The Executive Committee may include, at its discretion, up to a maximum of five other members with other designated roles.
+- The Executive Committee may include, at its discretion, up to a maximum of five other members with other designated roles.
 In certain cases, two members may be appointed to a joint role.
 All Executive roles will be designated one vote.
 In cases where two members are appointed to a role only one vote can be cast.
 With the exception of the Executive Director, whose contract will be agreed by the Executive Committee, the members of the Executive Committee will serve without remuneration except for reimbursement of out-of-pocket expenses incurred on behalf of the RLWYC.

-21. The notice to members for the AGM will designate any members standing for an additional term of either one or two years.
+- The notice to members for the AGM will designate any members standing for an additional term of either one or two years.
 The retiring Executive Committee is responsible for proposing appropriate replacements for the following year to be elected at the AGM.
 The Executive Committee may, however, fill vacant positions outside of the AGM to be approved at a subsequent meeting.
 Any further nominations – see preceding paragraph 14.

-29. It will be the duty of the Commodore to preside at all member meetings and meetings of the Executive Committee, except as set out previously; and generally to supervise and manage the affairs of the RLWYC.
+- It will be the duty of the Commodore to preside at all member meetings and meetings of the Executive Committee, except as set out previously; and generally, to supervise and manage the affairs of the RLWYC.